-Editor’s note: This article was written prior to the current COVID-19 pandemic.
+Editor’s note: This author wrote the article prior to the current COVID-19 pandemic.
 We recognize that many churches are not gathering corporately right now due to health concerns related to the pandemic.
 This article does not address this unique situation but rather it is intended to encourage us to see the ways in which (under normal conditions) small groups are not a replacement for the gathering of a local church.

 Because of all this, it can be easy for such a group to become the main focus of its members’ spiritual lives.
-The group becomes, in effect, church.
+It becomes, in effect, church.

 While this is understandable, it is not desirable.
 Small groups should not become a replacement for the main church meeting.
-If your small group becomes your church, you are missing out.
+If it becomes your church, you are missing out.
 It is worth noting that in some contexts where there are not many believers, churches are small enough to function much as small groups do.
 The Bible does not prescribe what size a church must be.
-What we are discussing here is not whether healthy churches can be small groups of people—they can—but whether small groups can be a substitute for church—they shouldn’t be.
+What we are discussing here is not whether healthy churches can be small groups of people—they can.
+But whether small groups can be a substitute for church—they shouldn’t be.

 Why not?
 First, because being a whole church family is also a way of demonstrating who it is that God has reconciled to himself.
 Our small groups do not likely reflect the whole range of ages and backgrounds that are included in the wider church family.
 But our Sunday gatherings do, and this is significant.